On eigenfunctions corresponding to a small resurgent eigenvalue: Convolution products and majors bounded in a neighborhood of infinity.

 Let $A$ be a small arc in the circle of directions which for simplicity of language will be assumed symmetric with respect to the real axis.
 Let us study the convolution product of majors that will be assumed holomorphic on some sectorial neighborhood of infinity in the direction ${\check A}$.
 This convolution of majors is known to correspond to multiplication of resurgent functions.

-Recall ~\cite{CNP} that the convolution of two integrality classes of majors $[\Phi]$ and $[\Psi]$ along a path $\Gamma$ is defined by choosing two representatives: $\Phi$ that is exponentially decreasing along the infinite branches of $\Gamma$, and $\Psi$ that is bounded on $\Gamma+\R_{\le 0}$ (see lemma \ref{PreI342} below), and considering the integral
+Recall ~\cite{CNP} that the convolution of two integrality classes of majors $[\Phi]$ and $[\Psi]$ along a path $\Gamma$ adopted to a sectorial neighborhood of infinity in direction $\check A$ is defined by choosing two representatives: $\Phi$ that is exponentially decreasing along the infinite branches of $\Gamma$, and $\Psi$ that is $\le const$ on the neighborhood of infinity bounded by $\Gamma$ (see lemma \ref{PreI342} below), and considering the integral

 This integral defines a sectorial germ of an analytic function at infinity and can be analytically continued to some Riemann surface by deforming the integration contour.

 It is discussed in ~\cite{CNP} that the result of the convolution is independent of choices modulo ${\cal O}(\C)$.